 The Dan Hodge Award

-The Dan Hodge Trophy has changed shape and design over the last 27 years, but the current model includes a two-tiered pedestal block with four wrester carvings on each corner of the bottom tier.
+The Dan Hodge Trophy has changed shape and design over the last two decades, but the current model includes a two-tiered pedestal block with four wrester carvings on each corner of the bottom tier.
 Each tier includes a placard with the top placard listing the name of the wrester and his respective school.
 Resting on top of the pedestal block is a golden cup with a long, straight handle and a golden wrestler sitting on top.

 How wrestlers are selected for the award